 Discouragement can be the result of many different causes, but Satan is always the instigator.
 He will do anything he can to dishearten us and keep our focus on negative things instead of on God.

 A subtle form of spiritual discouragement is the idea that we cannot please God.
 This is a trap of the Devil, and too many Christians are ensnared by it.
 If we were to write down everything we thought we must do to please God, how long would that list be before it was complete?
-We would assume we should read the Bible more, pray more, give more, and witness more.
-We could probably fill up both sides of the paper.
-Then we would look at our list and realize it's impossible to accomplish all of it.
+We would assume we should read the Bible more, pray more, give more, witness more.
+We could probably fill up both sides of that paper.
+Then we would look at our list and realize it is impossible to accomplish all of it.
 That's the trap.
 What pleases the Lord is our obedience, not our adherence to a long checklist of duties.